uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Ace ♠/Swords
   + upright: clarity, breakthrough, sharpness of mind
   + reversed: confusion, chaos, clouded judgement
++ The Wanderer's Oracle: Lightning ‖ Lake
+  + situation: The Wanderer sees a lightning flash amplified by its reflection in a lake.
+  + admonition: Restrain fear but do not ignore the imminent danger.
+Let your actions reflect the true nature of the warning you have been given.
 + Bible: 1 Kings 18:20-46 - The Contest with the prophets of Baal; the drought ends
 + Additional Concepts:
   + Holy Awe